The Mind Body Problem: From Dualism to Non-Dual Understanding

 Together, science and philosophy create complementary maps.
 Neuroscience highlights the deep ties between body and brain.
 Non-dual philosophy reminds us that those lines never really existed.
 One is grounded in research, the other in lived wisdom, yet both return us to the same insight: the mind–body connection is not a bridge between two separate things but the recognition of unity.

-A Wider Scientific Shift: From Physicalism to Conscious Experience
+A Wider Scientific Shift to Conscious Experience

-Kılıç offers a powerful metaphor: life is like a forest.
-Each human is a leaf—unique in form yet nourished by the same roots and inseparably linked to all others.
-In this perspective, life is not built on atoms alone but on codes and information systems woven into a living network.
+Neurosurgeon Türker Kılıç, in “A Brain-Inspired View of Life,” describes life not as a collection of isolated parts but as a dynamic web of relationships.
+He offers a powerful metaphor: life is like a forest, where each human is a leaf, unique in form yet nourished by the same roots and inseparably linked to all others.
 The brain is just one node in this vast web, while life itself acts as the higher intelligence guiding the whole.
-No hierarchy among connections defines life; every element, from the smallest cell to the largest galaxy, contributes with purpose.
-Humans do not dominate existence but participate as integral parts of a vast information system called life.

-From Separation to Connection: Healing the Mind–Body Divide
+Healing the Mind–Body Separation